avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 save you a lot of time and pain.

-My final thought is that we can achieve huge improvements in security, by just simply taking care of the most obvious things.
+My final thought is that we can achieve huge improvements in security by just simply taking care of the most obvious things.
 Don't forget, the very first hit returned by Google to your search query may not be the right answer to your problem.